-Are you looking to travel from Medellin to Salento by bus?
+Are you going to travel from Medellin to Salento by bus?

 Medellin is the second-largest city in Colombia!
 The weather is great, but if you want to make the most of your stay in Colombia, you’ll need to get out of the city to see what else there is on offer.

-As you may know, Salento is one of the most popular towns in Colombia.
-If this is your first time in Colombia; you’re going to love it.
+Salento is one of the most popular towns in Colombia and if this happened to be your first time in Colombia; you’re going to love it here.